Great lessons from the holy Quran

 The Qur’an is a complete code of life.
 Every step in the life of a Muslim should be following the advice of the Quran.

 Islam teaches people how to be polite.
-The Quran says that we should walk politely.
+The Holy Quran says that we should walk politely.

 ”And the servants of the Most Merciful are those who walk upon the earth easily, and when the ignorant address them [harshly], they say [words of] peace.”
 (Surat al-Furqan [verse 63)

-The Qur’an says that a true Muslim should never tease anyone.
+The Holy Quran says that a true Muslim should never tease anyone.

 ”O you who have believed, let not people ridicule [another] people; perhaps they may be better than them, nor let women ridicule [other] women; perhaps they may be better than them.
 And do not insult one another and do not call each other by [offensive] nicknames.
 Wretched is the name of disobedience after [one’s] faith.
 And whoever does not repent – then it is those who are the wrongdoers.”
 (Surat al-Hujurat [verse 11])

 The Holy Quran talks of showing kindness to others in all circumstances.